-Flyweight is a Conceptual design pattern that allows programs to support vast quantities of objects by keeping their memory consumption low.
+Flyweight is a structural design pattern that allows programs to support vast quantities of objects by keeping their memory consumption low.

 Usage examples: The Flyweight pattern has a single purpose: minimizing memory intake.
 If your program doesn’t struggle with a shortage of RAM, then you might just ignore this pattern for a while.

-Identification: Flyweight can be recognized by a creational method that returns cached objects instead of creating new.
+Identification: Flyweight can be recognized by a creation method that returns cached objects instead of creating new.

 This example illustrates the structure of the Flyweight design pattern.
 It focuses on answering these questions: